bhavinigoel/graphs/README.md

 23. strassonsMatrix.cpp: This program implements Strassen's algorithm for matrix multiplication, an efficient divide-and-conquer method that reduces the number of arithmetic operations compared to the conventional matrix multiplication algorithm.
 This implementation recursively splits large matrices into smaller submatrices and combines the results using the Strassen's algorithm to perform matrix multiplication efficiently.

-  24.find_all_sequences.cpp:This program is designed to generate all possible sequences of a given length using a specified set of characters.
-It employs backtracking to systematically explore all possible
-     combinations of characters and outputs all valid sequences of the specified length
+24. 24.find_all_sequences.cpp:This program is designed to generate all possible sequences of a given length using a specified set of characters.
+It employs backtracking to systematically explore all possible combinations of characters and outputs all valid sequences of the specified length.

  25.The nColoring.cpp: This program solves the n-coloring problem, which is a generalization of the graph coloring problem.
 Given an undirected graph and 'n' colors, the goal is to color the vertices of the graph in such a way that no
     two adjacent vertices have the same color, using at most 'n' colors.
 This implementation utilizes a backtracking algorithm to explore all possible colorings and finds a valid solution if one exists.

  26.  n_queens.cpp :This program solves the N-Queens problem, a classic combinatorial problem where the objective is to place N queens on an N×N chessboard in such a way that no two queens threaten each other.
 In other words, no two queens share the same row, column, or diagonal.
 This program utilizes a recursive backtracking algorithm to explore all possible configurations of queen placements and finds all solutions for a given board size.

- 27.
+ 27. The Knapsack_01.cpp :This Program implements the 0/1 Knapsack problem, a classic dynamic programming problem in combinatorial optimization.
+Given a set of items, each with a weight and a value, the goal is to determine the maximum value that can be obtained by selecting a subset of the items without exceeding the capacity of the knapsack.
+This implementation utilizes dynamic programming to efficiently compute the maximum achievable value for the given constraints.

+ 28. The Longest_subsequence.cpp: This program finds the length of the longest increasing subsequence in a given array.
+A subsequence is a sequence that can be derived from another sequence by deleting some or no elements without changing the order of the remaining elements.
+An increasing subsequence is one where each element is strictly greater than the previous element.
+This implementation utilizes dynamic programming to efficiently compute the length of the longest increasing subsequence.